-Yes, I can now visit Ikea on a regular basis.
+I’m so excited that an Ikea has been built about an hour and a half from home.
 And I’m finally figuring out why Ikea Ektorp couches seem to be all the rage among bloggers and interior decorators everywhere.

 Why not leather?

 I completely get that leather is undoubtedly the #1 choice for anyone that wants a couch that is 100% stain proof and easy to take care of.
 But for me, it’s a been-there-done-that type of thing, I had them in the past and want a new look.
 (And is it strange that I HATE the feel of cold leather against bare skin?)
 At the moment I’m stuck on the idea of having a white couch.
 I made the decision earlier this year that I’m going to install a dark laminate flooring.
 White couches would be a perfect contrast and brighten my interior.
 The problem was that white leather couches seem to lean more towards ultra-modern styling, which is totally not me.
 The next lightest shade of leather was a pale taupe, and I simply didn’t want that shade anymore.